DouglasOrr/DouglasOrr.github.io/src/2020-09-training-objectives/5-policy/article.md

 The final step is to estimate the expectation $E_{\tilde{a} \sim \pi(a|x)}$ using a single sample $\tilde{a}$ from $\pi(a|x)$.

 This algorithm may not seem very remarkable at first glance.
-But recall that we're trying to optimize the output of the reward function $R$.
+But recall that we're trying to optimise the output of the reward function $R$.
 Surprisingly, we do not need to know the gradient of $R$ to do this!
-There is no $\partial R / \partial a$ term in equation \eqref{eqn:gradient}.
+There is no $\partial R / \partial a$ term.

 Now we have everything we need for a policy gradient training algorithm.
 We just need to sample from our policy $\pi$ in the forward pass, obtain the reward and use equation \eqref{eqn:gradient} to pass a gradient back from the log-policy.